SalimFares4/Hate-Speech-Detection/Onboarding.md

    Doctoral study at a single doctorate-awarding higher education institution or in cooperation with another German university (Universität; not Fachhochschule etc.)

    ```
+5. Upload the required documents on the portal:

 ## Helpful Information: